selfrefactor/rambda/docs/README.md

 <details>
 <summary>
-  Click to see the full list of 79 Ramda methods not implemented in Rambda
+  Click to see the full list of 67 Ramda methods not implemented in Rambda
 </summary>

 - __
-- addIndex
-- addIndexRight
-- ap
-- aperture
-- applyTo
-- ascend
-- binary
-- call
-- collectBy
-- comparator
-- composeWith
 - construct
 - constructN
-- descend
 - dissocPath
 - dropRepeatsBy
 - empty